Maybe Accepting Guests

 One Amazing Thing I’ve Done

 Most amazing thing is that me and my kids are still alive and our family is doing fine.
-I suffered from severe pre-eclampsia when I was pregnant.
-My daughter was born three months and son two months premature and they had to spend months in intensive care.
-Although the Nordic welfare society has its downsides, I still think it's one of the most amazing things people have created together.
+I suffered from severe pre-eclampsia when I was pregnant and was hospitalized.
+Our first child was born three months and second child two months premature and they had to spend months in intensive care.
+In some other country we could all be dead or our family would be bankrupt with the hospital bills.
+Although the Nordic welfare society has its downsides, I still think it's pretty amazing that people try to build a society where everybody is taken care of and given equal chances.

 Teach, Learn, Share